ShengzhiLuan/2D-Cellular-Metamaterials/README.md

 ## Data
 ### Microstructure Data

-The microstructure data contains 1646 different tessellations, including both ordered and disordered.
-For visualization, each tessellation is represented by the corresponding node and connection (in the *Tessellation Dataset* folder), and two demos are provided to display the tessellation and/or microstructure.
+The microstructural data contains 1646 different tessellations, both ordered and disordered.
+For visualization, each tessellation is represented by the corresponding nodes and connectivity (in the *Tessellation Dataset* folder), and two demos are provided to display the tessellation and/or microstructure.

 > `Tessellation_Demo.m` Display of tessellation for a certain sample in the dataset.

-> `Microstructure_Demo.m` Display of microstructure for a certain sample at a specific relative density in the dataset.
+> `Microstructure_Demo.m` Display of microstructure for a certain sample for a given relative density in the dataset.

 ### Structure-Property Data

-The structure-property data contains 42 microstructural features and also the corresponding macroscopic property for 1646 different tessellations at 5 different relative densities, which in total consists of 8230 microstructures with 43 properties.
+The structure-property data contains 42 microstructural features, the corresponding effective stiffness for 1646 different tessellations at 5 different relative densities, which in total consists of 8230 microstructures with 43 parameters.

-> `Structure-Property-Data.csv` Each column represents a property with name listed in the header.
-Each five rows denote a microstructure at different relative densities in the same order with sample index in *Tessellation Dataset*.
+> `Structure-Property-Data.csv` Each column represents a property, as listed in the header.
+Every five rows correspond to a distinct topology with five  relative densities, using the same sample index as in *Tessellation Dataset*.

 ## Code Overview
-1. `Virtual microstructure generation` Generation of cellular metamaterial microstructure dataset.
+1. `Virtual microstructure generation` Generation of cellular microstructures.
-2. `Feature and property measurement` Measurement of feature and property for cellular metamaterials in the dataset.
+2. `Feature and property measurement` Extraction of features and stiffness calculation for each cellular metamaterial in the dataset.
-3. `Data Preparation` Converting the original mechanical data and generation of formal data files for future data-driven techniques.
+3. `Data Preparation` Generation of accessible data files for machine learning algorithms.
-4. `Random Forest and SHAP` Model of random forest for property prediction and utilization of SHAP for structure-property correlation.
+4. `Random Forest and SHAP` Random forest regression model for stiffness prediction and utilization of SHAP analysis for structure-property correlation.
-5. `Generalized Additive Model` Model of GAM for property prediction and structure-property correlation.
+5. `Generalized Additive Model` Generalized additive model for stiffness prediction and structure-property correlation.

 ## Prerequisites
 - Matlab (R2020a or later, full toolbox installation recommended)